 What is a Patent Cooperation Treaty (PCT) application?

 A PCT Application is a “placeholder” utility application that establishes a filing date for your invention, and that can subsequently be “nationalized” in any of the more than 140 countries that are members of the PCT.
 For a given invention, a PCT application can be the first patent application you file, or it can claim priority to an earlier-filed application (e.g., a U.S. provisional or first-filed non-provisional application).
 You generally have 30 months (longer in some jurisdictions) from your priority date (from the PCT filing date or from the filing date of the earliest-filed application, if you have one) to nationalize it.

 - Filing – You begin by filing the PCT application and specifying an International Search Authority (ISA), which is the patent office that will perform an initial review of the claims in your PCT application.

 - Search – Your designated ISA searches for prior art.
 It identifies what it deems to be relevant prior art in an International Search Report (ISR).
 It also issues a non-binding Written Opinion (WO) containing its view on the patentability of the claims as filed.
-The U.S. Patent Office, when designated, aims to issue the ISR and WO within 9 months of the PCT filing date if the PCT application is the first application, or 16 months from the priority date if the PCT application is a subsequent filing.
-If the WO is favorable, you can enter prosecution early in some jurisdictions.
 If the WO is not favorable, you can amend the claims during the PCT process, amend the claims before nationalization, amend the claims after nationalization in each individual country, or allow the PCT application to expire without nationalizing it.

 - Publication – The PCT application publishes approximately 18 months after the priority date.